ucloud/docker-machine-ucloud/ucloud.md

  -  `--ucloud-security-group                    UCloud security group`
  -  `--ucloud-ssh-port  						SSH port`
  -  `--ucloud-ssh-user      					SSH user`
- -  `--ucloud-user-password 					Password of ucloud user`
+ -  `--ucloud-user-password 					Password of ucloud user,random password will be used if not set`
+ -  `--ucloud-charge-type            			How to pay for, you can chose from (Year,Month,Dynamic,Trial),default is Month`
+ -  `--ucloud-cpu-core  						Number of CPU cores,default is 1`
+ -  `--ucloud-disk-space    					Disk size, unit(GB),default is 20G`
+ -  `--ucloud-memory-size        				Size of memory, unit(MB), default 1024M`

 By default, the UCloud machine driver will use image of CentOS 7.0.